Lemon Pistachio Cake is a special occasion cake. It consists of 3 layers of white, lemon-flavored

 To make the Pistachio Crunch:

+and butter melts.
 Increase heat to medium-high and bring to a boil.
+Stir

-Stir constantly until the syrup turns a light amber color, about 10 minutes.
+constantly until the syrup turns a light amber color, about 10 minutes.
+Remove

-Immediately add the baking soda (the mixture will foam up) and the nuts.
+from the heat.
+Immediately add the baking soda (the mixture will foam up) and

 (Can be made 2 days ahead and stored airtight at room temperature.)